 Especially, when outsourcing, say, part of your product development.
 In that case, there’s ample risk of jeopardizing your intellectual property rights.
 And, even that, is not much of a threat when you’re not building a useful product.
 The risk of wasting your time with partnerships that won’t deliver, seems too great.
 Something that should, probably, be carefully avoided.

 Risk-taking we’ve witnessed

-There have even been cases of startups in our own network, that experimented with outsourcing tasks, operations, processes or part of their production, without success.They made that choice, aiming to speed up their processes or cover for the lack expertise in their teams.
+There have even been cases of startups in our own network that experimented with outsourcing tasks, operations, processes or part of their production, without success.They made that choice, aiming to speed up their processes or cover for the lack of expertise in their teams.
 Ranging from app development to supporting the platform they already had developed, that decision led them to re-build their product from scratch.

 In lighter cases, startups that partially outsourced other aspects of their businesses, during their early stages, seem to have taken years to reverse the side effects caused by agreements they had unfortunately blundered blindly into; usually, due to their own inexperience.

 It should be evident enough; outsourcing may be a really helpful alternative, mainly for businesses that are at the stage of sustainable growth.
 But, for startups, it remains a risky decision to make.

 On our part, what we’ve seen work best, throughout the years, is exactly what we consistently offer our own portfolio companies.
 And what is that?
 A kind of on-premise, “resident” outsourcing service.

 All of our portfolio startups receive access to our Lean Acceleration team and our Advisory partners.
 They will provide them with all the resources they’ll need to get under way.
 Branding and Design, Web Design and Development, Content and Digital Marketing, Legal services and Accounting are some of the services our startups make use of.
 And they do it with our guidance ensuring maximum advantage.